asanders4205/Image_Preprocessing/README.md

     Normalization\
     Binarization\
     Contrast enhancement\
-Transformation:  normalize, reduce, or engineer features.\
+Transformation:  normalize, reduce, or engineer features \
-Data Mining:  apply algorithms (classification, clustering, etc.).\
+Data Mining:  apply algorithms (classification, clustering, etc.) \
-Evaluation:  assess results, interpret patterns.\
+Evaluation:  assess results, interpret patterns \
-Knowledge/Deployment:  use insights in decision-making.\
+Knowledge/Deployment:  use insights in decision-making \

 ## To get started ##
 Create a 'data' folder in your project directory \
 In your terminal run 'pip install -r requirements.txt' to install requirements \
 Execute the code to download the dataset via this line\
     path = kagglehub.dataset_download("nisarahmedrana/biq2021") \
 README will be updated as the project moves along